jonas208/GradValley.jl/docs/src/tutorials_and_examples.md

 ### Training

 We will continue with the actual training script.
-The structure is strongly orientated towards the mentioned PyTorch DCGAN tutorial.
+The structure is strongly orientated towards the mentioned [PyTorch DCGAN tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html).
 Most of the comments in the code were also adopted from the PyTorch tutorial.
 At the beginning, the hyperparameters and the models are defined.
-Most code is needed for the relativly complex training loop in the function `train`.
+Most code is needed for the relatively complex training loop in the function `train`.
 In the first step, the discriminator is trained with a batch of only real images.
 In the second step, the discriminator is trained again.
 This time, however, the discriminator is trained with only fake images which were generated by the generator model immediately before.
 In the final step, the generator is trained by backpropagating the generator loss through the discriminator and then through the generator model.
 The parameters of the discriminator model are updated after step two, the generator's parameters are updated after step three.

 The script works for both GPU and CPU.
-However, having a GPU is needed when you expect fast training.
+However, having a GPU is required when you expect fast training.
 You can get some good results when training on the GPU on Float32 for approx. 25 epochs.
 On my RTX 3090, this took only 5 to 10 minutes.
 If you use Float64 instead, you may can get good results after fewer epochs.
-GPUs are usually much faster on Float32, so using Float64 could only be useful if you train on the CPU.
+GPUs are usually much faster on Float32, so using Float64 might only make sense if you train on the CPU.
 The CPU is also faster on Float32 than on Float64, but the speed difference is significantly smaller than on the GPU.
 If you only have a CPU, it might be worth it to train on Float64 with fewer epochs, for example only for 10 epochs with Float64 instead of 25 with Float32.
 A 10 epoch long training with Float32 took approx. 5 hours on my Ryzen 9 5900X (while some other tasks were active in the background).